-Therefore, washing your hands properly and thoroughly is of utmost importance.
-You can also use disinfectant on all parts of your hand including the fingertips.
-If you cannot clean immediately, at least take care not to touch your hands, nose, and mouth.
+Therefore, washing your hands thoroughly and adequately is of utmost importance.
+You can also use disinfectant on all parts of your hand, including the fingertips.
+If you cannot clean immediately, take care not to touch your hands, nose, and mouth.

-I always try to wash my hands after going through the check-in area at the airport, or before eating.
-You should also prepare a tiny bottle of hand sanitizer in your bag in case there’s no soap.
+I always try to wash my hands after going through the check-in area at the airport or before eating.
+You should also prepare a tiny bottle of hand sanitizer in your bag if there’s no soap.

 Pack a travel health kit

 It’s always necessary to have a travel health kit on your trip.
 I recommend having:

 - Your prescription

 - Medicines: Diarrhea medicine (Imodium or Pepto-Bismol), Antacid, Antihistamine, Motion sickness medicine, cough suppressant

 - Medical supplies: antiseptic saline, bandages, hand sanitizer (containing at least 60% alcohol), water purification tablets, insect repellent, and earplugs.

 Be careful about what you eat

 Exotic food, usually raw or strange, can harm your digestive system.
 Check if you’re allergic to certain ingredients and pay attention to what you eat.